PipedreamHQ/docs/docs/workflows/steps/README.md

 ### Trigger

 Every workflow begin with a single [**trigger**](/workflows/steps/triggers/) step.
 Trigger steps initiate the execution of a workflow; i.e., workflows execute on each trigger event.
-For example, you can create a [webhook trigger](/workflows/steps/triggers/#webhook) to accept data from webhooks.
-We give you a unique URL where you can send webhook requests, and your workflow is executed on each request.
+For example, you can create an [HTTP trigger](/workflows/steps/triggers/#http) to accept HTTP requests.
+We give you a unique URL where you can send HTTP requests, and your workflow is executed on each request.

 ### Code, Actions